Skip to content

 To search for a specific CITE role template, follow these steps:

-1. Click on the Settings Cog found in the top-right corner of the screen.
+1. Click the Settings Cog found in the top-right corner of the screen.

 Glossary

-The following glossary provides a brief definition of key terms and concepts as they are used in the context of the Blueprint application.
+This glossary defines key terms and concepts used in the Blueprint application.

 1. Approver Role: Can view and edit the MSEL, but will have the added feature of approving a MSEL.